fsquillace/pearl/doc/commands.md

 The command is similar to tail -f but it also highlights log keywords such as DEBUG, INFO, WARN, ERROR. tailf requires perl.

-### BACKUP ###
-BACKUP command makes sessions of backup including files and directories.
-Each backup can be sent to a mailbox by specifying the account credentials into your config file.
-The config file is located in '~/.config/pearl/etc/backup.conf'.
-If it doesn't exist the program BACKUP will find backup.conf in the etc directory of pearl root (to default is '/opt/pearl/etc/backup.conf').
-It's possible to create several sessions instead of using only one config file.
-Moreover, you can create files directly in a directory called 'backup.d' and recall them by the BACKUP program to apply backups of the corresponding file and directories reported into the session.
-The backup will be stored according to the variable 'bkp\_dir' specified into backup.conf file (to default the directory is '~/.config/pearl/backups').
-See backup --help to know all the details of how using this command.

-Example of using:
-    *$ backup -s*
-    Lists all the sessions created by the user in 'etc/backup.d' directory.

-    *$ backup*
-    Applies a backup for the main session in 'backup.conf' file.
-The backup will be stored in 'bkp\_dir'.

-    *$ backup -m mysession1*
-    Applies a backup of the session contained in 'backup.d/mysession1' and send an email attaching it.